-There are thousands of wonderful places to stay in Southern Africa, but many are variations on the same theme - hotel, safari lodge, etc. But sometimes they offer something different and intriguing, whether it’s a boat, a train, quirky architecture or historic value.
-Here, in random order, is my pick of 10 unique stays in Southern Africa I’ve enjoyed over the years.
+There are thousands of wonderful places to stay in Southern Africa, but many are variations on the same theme - hotel, safari lodge, etc. But sometimes they offer something different and intriguing, whether it’s a boat, a train, notable architecture or historic value.
+Here, in random order, are 10 unique stays and quirky accommodation in Southern Africa I’ve enjoyed over the years.

 Hot tip: Watch the sun set and the stars come out to play before you turn in by candlelight for the night.